Chris Conley (American football)

 Christian Conley (born October 25, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for the Georgia Bulldogs.
-He was selected in the third round of the 2015 NFL draft by the Kansas City Chiefs and has also played in the NFL for the Jacksonville Jaguars, Houston Texans, Tennessee Titans, and San Francisco 49ers.
+He played college football for the Georgia Bulldogs and was selected in the third round of the 2015 NFL draft by the Kansas City Chiefs.
+Conley has also played for the Jacksonville Jaguars, Houston Texans, Tennessee Titans, and San Francisco 49ers.

 Early life

 Conley was born in Adana, Turkey, at Incirlik Air Base and spent most of his early life on USAF bases due to his father being in the United States Air Force.
 He was raised as a devout Christian and was named Christian at birth.
 During elementary school, Conley won a regional third grade science fair where he received a $5,000 savings bond, a trip with his family to nationals in Chicago, Illinois, and was able to meet television personality and master carpenter Bob Vila.
 He began playing football during his freshman year at North Paulding High School in Dallas, Georgia.
 He received numerous accolades at North Paulding, including being an All-state chorus member.